-Assuming the Bošković/Watanabe analysis (the exact labels of the relevant projections do not really matter), (45) can then be analyzed as involving TP coordination (see [48] below), with the subject moving from SpecTP directly to SpecCP (after forming an ATB dependency), the ban on local subject wh-movement being implemented as a ban on movement from SpecAgrsP to SpecCP (see also the discussion below), which does not occur in (45)/(48).
-(I will refer to the subject not passing through SpecAgrsP, which otherwise has to be filled, when moving to SpecCP as the who left effect).
-The ban in question is then tied to agreement, i.e. the agreeing SpecAgrsP subject position where lexical subjects are located.
+Assuming the Bošković/Watanabe analysis (the exact labels of the relevant projections do not really matter), (45) can then be analyzed as involving TP coordination (see (48) below), with the subject moving from SpecTP directly to SpecCP (after forming an ATB dependency), the ban on local subject wh-movement being implemented as a ban on movement from SpecAgrsP to SpecCP, which does not occur in (45)/(48).
+(I will refer to the subject not passing through SpecAgrsP, which otherwise has to be filled, when moving to SpecCP as the who left effect).20 The ban in question is then tied to agreement, i.e. the agreeing SpecAgrsP subject position where lexical subjects are located.
 SpecAgrsP is where the subject is located in the second conjunct of (37), which must then involve AgrsP-level coordination (given CL), (37) being ruled out as discussed above (due to the PIC/who left effect).
 Note also that in (45), which involves TP coordination, the subject will move to the edge of the conjunct because the conjunct is a phase although otherwise such movement is not necessary, the traditional EPP requirement, which is anyway voided in subject questions, holding for the highest position in split IP (AgrsP).
 (48) gives the structure for (45) and (49) for (37) (coordinated phrases are given in bold).

-- (48) $[CP\ Who_i\ [AgrsP\ [TP\ t_i\ can\ leave]\ and\ [TP\ t_i\ must\ work\ harder]]]?$ - (49) \I wonder [CP who; [AgrsP t; [TP left]] and [AgrsP Mary [TP disappeared]]].
+- (48) [CP Who_i [AgrsP [TP t_i can leave] and [TP t_i must work harder]]]? - (49) I wonder [CP who_i [AgrsP t_i [TP left]] and [AgrsP Mary [TP disappeared]]].

 Under the proposed analysis, (37) is ruled out independently of the CSC (due to the PIC/who left effect).
 Consequently, we would expect that it would not become acceptable with ATB, as long as the second conjunct has an overt subject so that it is forced to be an AgrsP.
 The expectation is borne out.
-Consider (50), where who undergoes ATB movement from both conjuncts.
+Consider (50), where who undergoes ATB.

-(50) \I wonder whoi [ $t_i$ left] and [Mary kissed $t_i$ ].
+(50) I wonder who_i [t_i left] and [Mary kissed t_i]

 The second conjunct must be an AgrsP due to the presence of a lexical subject, which then forces the first conjunct to be an AgrsP too.
-However, if the first conjunct is an AgrsP, movement of who to the conjunct edge, which is necessary since the conjunct is a phase, results in a violation, as discussed above (for two reasons actually: due to the who left effect and because of CL, given that the first conjunct is then labeled while the second conjunct, whose outmost edge is targetted by successive-cyclic movement [not shown above], is not).
+However, if the first conjunct is an AgrsP, movement of who to the conjunct edge, which is necessary since the conjunct is a phase, results in a violation, as discussed above (for two reasons actually: due to the who left effect and because of CL, given that the first conjunct is then labeled while the second conjunct, whose outmost edge is targetted by successive-cyclic movement (not shown above), is not).